Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Do not use baby powder or ladies’ dusting powder, or any powder that contains fragrances, cornstarch, zinc oxide, or other additives!
 Some of these products are oiled to protect delicate skin, and oil eats rubber.
 Others are abrasive instead of slippery, and that can be just as bad.
 If there’s no plain talcum powder in the house, buy some.
 (I should point out that pure talcum powder is not easy to find these days.
 Your best bet might be a billiards supplier, but one enterprising collector wrote to tell me that he had obtained a lifetime supply by slitting open an old bicycle inner tube!)
 If you absolutely cannot find talcum powder, you can substitute powdered graphite.
 This stuff is sold by hardware stores and locksmiths for lubricating locks and other mechanisms that are exposed to cold and wet.
 It's messy, but it does work.

-J.B.’s PERFECT PEN FLUSH is a special formulation of surfactants and cleaning agents.
-I don’t make it, but I’ve been using it for many years, and I think it works very well.
+INDY’S IDEAL PEN FLUSH is a special formulation of surfactants and cleaning agents.
+I don’t make it, but I formulated it and have tested it extensively, and I think it works very well.
 If you don’t have it and don’t have time to purchase a bottle, a solution of 1 tablespoon clear household ammonia (not sudsy ammonia, and most definitely not lemon scented) in 2∕3 cup of water will work almost as well.